I have only been a member for a short time and I can testify it was a terrific decision.

 Commendations and my appreciation to Alane LaPlante and Jack Foster on an exceptional layout and well written article that not only precisely represents EYSCO, but hopefully provides value for other MANA members.

-I never imagined that sending an e-mail to MANA CEO Charles Cohon and MANA VP Jerry Leth about MANA’s “power, effectiveness, prestige” in would have resulted in an Agency Sales magazine article on EYSCO.
+I never imagined that sending an e-mail to MANA CEO Charles Cohon and MANA VP Jerry Leth about MANA’s “power, effectiveness, prestige” would have resulted in an Agency Sales magazine article on EYSCO.

 I’m very thankful to be a MANA member.